VJZ-Corp/vjz-corp.github.io/resources/ai/Intro_to_Deep_Learning.md

+---
+title: Intro to DL
+layout: default
+filename: Intro_to_Deep_Learning.md
+---

+*This was originally an interactive Jupyter notebook.
+However, since GitHub Pages does not allow arbitrary code execution, this tutorial is no longer interactive.
+The outputs of each code snippet are displayed for your convenience.*

 # **SECTION I - Deep Learning Basics**

 ---

-This notebook serves as a continuation of [Intro to Machine Learning](Intro_to_Machine_Learning.ipynb).
+This notebook serves as a continuation of [Intro to Machine Learning](Intro_to_Machine_Learning).
 As stated in the aforementioned notebook, deep learning is a subset of machine learning.
 However, contrasted to traditional machine learning, deep learning tries to mimic the biological aspect of a human brain, resulting in more innovative algorithms and techniques.

 <h2>§1.1 - Biological Influence</h2>
 Deep learning employs many of the algorithms introduced in traditional machine learning.
 The difference is that deep learning is influenced by a biological model called a neural network.
 A neural network (NN) tries to mimic an animal's brain.
 Reasoning behind this: